 Stupid mistakes are made when people freak out.

-Getting the wrong NTS and going to the wrong centers are appalling mistakes, but they get on Penny’s top 10 list.
-As much as we are stressed out, stay calm and organized, and this will only do you good.
-Get mentally prepared so you can perform at your best.
+Getting the wrong NTS and going to the wrong centers are appalling CPA Exam mistakes to avoid, but they get on Penny’s top 10 list.
+As much as you might be stressed out right now, stay calm and organized.
+This will only do you good.
+Get mentally prepared so you can perform your best.

-This presentation was organized by PA Institute of CPAs in 2014.
+This presentation was organized by the PA Institute of CPAs in 2014.

 I am the author of How to Pass The CPA Exam (published by Wiley), and I also passed all 4 sections of the CPA Exam on my first try.
 Additionally, I have led webinars, such as for the Institute of Management Accountants, authored featured articles on websites like Going Concern and AccountingWeb, and I'm also the CFO for the charity New Sight.
 Finally, I have created other accounting certification websites to help mentor non-CPA candidates.
 I have already mentored thousands of CPA, CMA, CIA, EA, and CFA candidates, and I can help you too!